 Rika’s screams became gurgles, her blood pooling, her body jerking like a marionette.
 Kana wasn’t satisfied.
 She seized Rika’s arms, wrenching them from their sockets, the tendons snapping like rubber bands.
 She tore into Rika’s abdomen, her nails ripping through muscle, exposing glistening organs.
 The pipe pinned Rika to the wall, her body a grotesque tableau, her omamori falling to the floor, soaked red.

 The teke-teke faded.
 The club’s music pounded on, oblivious.
-Rika’s body hung in the bathroom, a final testament to Kana’s vengeance.
+Rika’s body hung in the bathroom, a final and perfect example to Kana’s vengeance.

 Epilogue